aut-cic/free.sh/README.md

 ## Introduction

 Amirkabir university of technology create new challenge for student, **Internet monitoring service**.
-Let's login from terminal to do more funny things !
+Let's login from terminal to do more funny things!

 ## Manual
 ```sh